 “Sorry Mum, quick just ain’t my middle name”

-You resist temptation to scream, run into kitchen to find neighbor standing in the back garden telling you to move the car you have already moved.
+You resist temptation to scream, run into kitchen to find neighbour standing in the back garden telling you to move the car you have already moved.
 Thank him and trip over kitten screeching for food.
 Swear.
 Deny swearing to child.
 Feed cat and child.
 Drag clothes on to child who has apparently forgotten how.
 Knock back cup of rocket fuel instant coffee.
 Deliver child to man standing on doorstep waiting to take him to school.
 Pretend to be normal human being.
 Smile and joke in relaxed fashion.
 Kiss child.
 Close door.
 Open it again to green and white man who wants you to move car again.
 Resist punching him in the head or breaking down in tears while telling him about your sleeping woes.

 Make another cup of coffee.
 Switch on computer.
 Relax.
 Spread Dairylea on a fat free cracker.
 Resolve never to watch TV in bed again because clearly geopathic stress sends you around the bend.